This is the most in-demand skill on job listings right now

 On August 18, Swedish job search engine Jobbland.se analyzed the more than 6.5 million jobs posted on LinkedIn that included at least one of 11 common soft skills.
 It found that effective communication was cited in more than 2.3 million job openings, far outpacing the next most-sought-after soft skill, leadership, which was included in just over 1 million job postings.
 In fact, effective communication was cited in job postings at more than 35 times the frequency of other soft skills such as empathy, conflict resolution, adaptability, and dependability.

-“AI and machine learning and automation are all about replacing the easy work; soft skills are the part that will be the competitive advantage of humans in the coming years,” says Jobbland.se founder Martti Kuusanmäk.
+“AI and machine learning and automation are all about replacing the easy work; soft skills are the part that will be the competitive advantage of humans in the coming years,” says Jobbland.se founder Martti Kuusanmäki.

-Kuusanmäk explains that as technology advances, and as automation takes over many of the repetitive tasks that once fell to humans, employers will continue putting a greater emphasis on those quintessentially human capabilities.
+Kuusanmäki explains that as technology advances, and as automation takes over many of the repetitive tasks that once fell to humans, employers will continue putting a greater emphasis on those quintessentially human capabilities.

 “Especially in leadership and management, the styles are changing, and I think one of the drivers, which is now [expanding to] the whole workforce, are the team skills, and one of the most vital parts of that is communication skills,” he says.
 “It is becoming a buzzword; you basically have to have it now.”